-Instructor consent.
+Prerequisite: Consent of instructor.
 Supervised program of orientation, observation, and participation designed to provide linkages between theory and practice in leadership and management of special education.
 Director of Special Education endorsement (post-Masters) only.
 Repeatable, maximum of 12 credits.

 EDSE 701 - Introduction to Doctoral Study in Exceptionalities (1)